kencoken/axes-lite/README.md

 ##### Stopping the system

-Run the following to shutdown supervisor:
+Run the following to shutdown Supervisor:

     $ supervisorctl shutdown

+This will terminate the Supervisor daemon launched in the previous section, and stop all running services.

 ##### Starting and stopping individual components

-You can restart and individual component using supervisor's restart command.
+You can restart and individual component using Supervisor's restart command.
 For example, to restart the AXES home user interface, run:

     $ supervisorctl restart axes-home